 The bird flu, also known as avian influenza, is caused by a very dangerous strain of the virus H5N1, which has not yet been diagnosed as an epidemic in the U.S.

 The virus is spread in the secretions of infected birds, so owners should take every precaution to prevent birds from exposure to oral or nasal secretions or the droppings of wild birds.
 Outbreaks appear to coincide with rainy seasons and the proliferation of mosquitos.
 Mosquito nettings over outside enclosures are recommended.

 This disease truly worries me -- as it would any bird lover.
-Yes, there is the potential of a huge health problem for us humans.
+Yes, there is the potential for a huge health problem for us humans.
 Rumors are that this disease was first developed in a laboratory; then again, poor housekeeping practices combined with crowded cages are known to cause disease pathogens to mutate into more deadly and antibiotic-resistant entities.

 What is happening right now is that entire flocks are slaughtered over this in - what I have seen - the most inhumane way.
-Live birds simply thrown into trash cans - right on top of each other!
+Live birds are simply thrown into trash cans - right on top of each other!
 Very inhumane.
-I understand the concern about human lives, but what distinguishes us from animals, supposingly, is our ability to show compassion that should not only extend to other humans but to all living creatures.
+I understand the concern about human lives, but what distinguishes us from animals, supposedly, is our ability to show compassion that should not only extend to other humans but to all living creatures.
 I fail to understand, why the disposal of infected stock can't be done in a more compassionate, "humane" manner.
-Why not start by passing laws against crowding animals into confined spaces under poor sanitary conditions.
+Why not start by passing laws against crowding animals into confined spaces under poor sanitary conditions?
 This alone will be a great start at reducing animal-to-animal as well as animal-human infection.

 For your information, I have enclosed below informative web links, as well as a couple of articles on this virus.